toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 ## 200. Number of Islands

 ## 236. Lowest Common Ancestor of a Binary Tree
 Post-order DFS.
-Each call returns p, q, or an LCA.
+Each call returns either p, q, or the LCA.
-If both left and right return non-null, current node is the LCA; otherwise bubble up what was found.
+If both left and right return non-null, the current node is the LCA; otherwise, return the non-null result upward.

 ## 1644.
 Lowest Common Ancestor of a Binary Tree II
 ## 235. Lowest Common Ancestor of a Binary Search Tree